korsaysky/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The > operator used in the command above is called output redirection, and it redirects the output of the ls -la command to a file instead of printing it on the terminal.

-If the file ls_cwd_content already exists, the above command overwrites its contents, and if it doesn't exist, the command creates it.
+If the file ls_cwd_content already exists, the above command overwrites its contents, and if it doesn't exist, the command creates it. task 9: tail -n 1 iacta >> iacta: This command appends the last line of the file 'iacta' to the end of the same file.
+The 'tail' command prints out the last 'n' lines of a file, where 'n' is specified by the '-n' flag.
+In this case, '-n 1' means to print the last line of the file.
+The '>>' operator is used for redirection and appends the output of the 'tail' command to the end of the same file 'iacta'.